business-andrewliu/Alumni-Network/README.md

 # Alumni Career Community

 ## Why
-(Explains why, when and how this idea.
-This is optional)

-Year 2020 is a magical year.
-I graduated from UCSD ...in the mist of Covid.
-To keep growing career and learning,  I constructed this project and keeps working on it during spare time.
+2020 was an eventful year.
+I graduated from UCSD in the mist of Covid-19.
+To keep my career growing and continue my learning, I constructed this project as a way to help my alumni network stay in touch using a few of the skills I learned this past year.

 ## What

-(Explains what it does)
-The gist of this project is to build an alumni career development community, that connects alumni across industries.
-The services, after it's built, are for alumni's to join the community (insert employee, email, etc), search the alumni by industry, or by employer) and connect.
+The gist of this project is to build an alumni career development community, that connects alumni across different companies and industries.
+The services, after they are built, are intented to help alumni connect with a community (insert employee, email, etc), search the directory by employee, company, or industry and connect with each other.

 <!--Alumni Career Community (./Alumni%20Project-Context%20diagrams.png) -->